-Janna is one of the founding rectors of Gold Line Church.
+Janna is one of the founding rectors of the Church of the Resurrection.
 Upon completing an M.A. in Theology at Fuller Theological Seminary, she was ordained to the Deaconate in 2015, and to the Priesthood in 2016.
 She and her husband, Jon (co-rector), have been married almost 10 years and are parents to three kids: Julia, Ana, and Martin.
 Prior to seminary, Janna spent 10 years teaching and doing research in the biological sciences.
 In addition to theological training, she holds a B.S. in Biology and M.S. in Cell and Molecular Biology.

 The ANGLICAN way